marvinisaac/ubuntu-server-setup/readme.md

     </details>

-- <details><summary>Install LEMP stack with other must-have packages</summary>
+5. <details><summary>Install LEMP stack with other must-have packages</summary>

     #### In the guest:

-    1. Install LEMP stack
+    1. Install LEMP stack:

         ```
         sudo apt install